negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

 Improper use, such as overloading or incorrect speed settings, can accelerate wear and increase the risk of damage.
 -item Maintenance Issues:

-Neglecting regular maintenance can lead to preventable issues becoming serious problems, like blocked rollers or misaligned tracks.
+Neglecting regular maintenance can lead to preventable issues becoming serious problems, like blocked rollers or misaligned tracks.[7]
 ### Preventative Measures and Maintenance Strategies

 Regular Inspections
 Conducting routine checks allows for the early detection of issues such as misalignment, wear patterns, and structural vulnerabilities.
 This proactive approach can significantly extend the lifespan of conveyor belts.[7]

 Optimizing Design and Setup
 Ensuring that the conveyor system is designed with the specific operational context in mind can prevent many common issues.
-This includes selecting the right materials for belts, designing the system for easy maintenance, and choosing appropriate safety factors in belt selection.
+This includes selecting the right materials for belts, designing the system for easy maintenance, and choosing appropriate safety factors in belt selection.[7]

 Advanced Monitoring Systems
 Implementing advanced monitoring technologies, such as sensors to detect misalignment, wear, or temperature changes, can provide real-time data on belt condition.
 This enables timely interventions before minor issues escalate into major failures.[7]